DeepBlueCLtd/LegacyMan/README.md

 ## Running tests

-Execute the following command from inside the `test` directory to run the tests.
+Execute the following command from the root directory to run the tests.

 ```
 python -m unittest discover